-Larry’s driving force comes from nearly 40 years of experience as a CPA and financial professional, combined with his personal dedication to serving families, busy professionals and business owners in his community.
-His ongoing mission at SageBroadview is to provide clients with the planning, execution and oversight needed to build and sustain the rich life they envision.
+Larry’s driving force comes from more than 40 years of experience as a CPA and financial professional, combined with his personal dedication to serving families, busy professionals and business owners in his community.
+His ongoing mission at SAGEbroadview is to provide clients with the planning, execution and oversight needed to build and sustain the rich life they envision.

-Larry and co-partner Sheri Iannetta Cupo founded SageBroadview in 2014 by combining their independent practices – Larry’s BroadView Financial Planning and Sheri’s SAGE Advisory Group – into a unified force.
-Larry also remains a principal in a regional tax and business advisory firm, where he assists SageBroadview clients with their tax planning and income tax returns.
+Larry and co-partner Sheri Iannetta Cupo founded SAGEbroadview in 2014 by combining their independent practices – Larry’s BroadView Financial Planning and Sheri’s SAGE Advisory Group – into a unified force.

 Throughout his financial career, Larry has enjoyed working closely with business owners and their families, after having served as Chief Financial Officer for two privately owned companies himself.
 He began focusing on business owners when he was a Private Business Group manager with international accounting firm KPMG.
-There, he concentrated on financial reporting and tax planning for middle-market companies and their family owners.
+There, and for two decades later as a partner in a local CPA firm, he concentrated on financial reporting and tax planning for middle-market companies and their family owners.

 Larry graduated magna cum laude from the University of Hartford in Connecticut with a bachelor’s degree in accounting.
 He also completed both the Chief Executives and Senior Officers in Family Business program and the Strategy Analysis for Finance and Marketing program at The Wharton School of the University of Pennsylvania.

 Larry is a CERTIFIED FINANCIAL PLANNER™ practitioner and holds a Personal Financial Specialist (PFS) designation from the American Institute of Certified Public Accountants (AICPA).
-He is a member of the AICPA and its Personal Financial Planning Division; the Connecticut Society of Certified Public Accountants (CSCPA) and The National Association of Personal Financial Advisors (NAPFA).
+He is a member of the AICPA and its Personal Financial Planning and Tax Divisions; the Connecticut Society of Certified Public Accountants (CSCPA) and The National Association of Personal Financial Advisors (NAPFA).

 My wife Beverly and I enjoy nothing more than sitting around the dining room table with our family and friends, enjoying a home-cooked meal.
-Family gatherings have become even more meaningful now that we have our granddaughter, Avery, and grandson, James.
+Family gatherings have become even more meaningful now that we have our granddaughters, Avery and Keira, and grandsons, James and Landon.
 If you ever want to get a smile out of me, just ask to see my latest photos of these treasures.

 I was an only child growing up, plus my mom passed away when I was 16 and my dad was in poor health.
 This left us in survival mode on everything from managing money to learning how to cook.
 My business sense was nurtured early on too, with a paper route, snow shoveling, lawn mowing and anything else I could think of.
 A paper route may not seem like much, but it calls for all kinds of business sense in receivables (charging customers), billables (paying the newspaper), and collectibles.
 The experience not only influenced my career path, it paid for most of my education.
 I think it made me a better dad too, as I’ve tried to instill similar values in my kids.